philmikejones/beginning-mapping/handout.md

 # What next?

 There is only so much it's possible to learn on a one day course, so this is very much an introduction to some of the fundamental features of GIS.
-Now you can think about analysing and interpreting your map, or use the map interactively to explore different areas of London.
-You could answer the following questions:

-- Is there a greater density of GP practices in areas with high life expectancy?
-- What other factors affect GP practice density (e.g. population density)?
-How would you test this?
-- Are there any outliers (high life expectancy but low density, or vice versa)?
-- What other information would you like to have to assess this in more detail?
-Perhaps number of patients, number of complex needs patients, number of doctors, CQC rating, etc.?

-If you have some time left you are welcome to use the time to:
+You could use the time left to:

+- Try to map some of your own data for an administrative area of your choice
+- Render a 3d map (hint: look in the plugins menu) of life expectancy
 - Explore some of the more advanced QGIS options available in the GRASS toolbox
-- Try to map some of your own data for an administrative area of your choice
-- Render a 3d map (hint: look in the plugins menu)
 - Try to produce a cartogram (a cartogram *must* be scaled with count data; this life expectancy data is not suitable)

 Feel free to ask for help.